Rotation Symmetry-Protected Topological Phases of Fermions: Rotation FSPT phases in 3D

-In this basis, all Dirac fermion modes transform diagonally (i.e. with a phase factor) under the symmetries.
+where we have omitted the index $a$ for clarity.
+It is the same for the symmetry transformation of $\ol{\psi}_{l,a}$.
+Accordingly, in this basis, all Dirac fermion modes transform diagonally under the rotation $\vr$.
+It is obvious that the Dirac fermions also transform diagonally under the $\mathbb{Z}_2$ symmetry $\mb{g}$.

-To check whether the SPT phase is trivial or not, we calculate the topological spins corresponding to $\mb{g}, \vr$ and $\mb{g}\vr$ fluxes.
-First, we obviously have
+To check whether the SPT phase is trivial or not, we calculate the topological spins corresponding to $\mb{g}$ and $\vr$ fluxes.
+A basic fact that will be used (and repeatedly used later) is the following: in a Chern insulator with Chern number $C$, a $2\pi\phi$ flux, where $\phi$ is a rational number, has a topological twist factor $e^{{\pi i}C\phi^2}$.
+In this section (as well as continuations in Appendix \ref{app:more3D}), we denote topological twist factor as $e^{2\pi i h}$ where $h$ is the topological spin.
+According to \eqref{eq:z2sym}, the $\mb{g}$ flux corresponds to the collection of $\pi$ fluxes from the ${\psi}_{l,a}$ modes, each corresponding to a $C=1$ Chern insulator.
+Hence, we have

-Since $\mb{g}$ is an order-2 element, triviality is equivalent to $2h_\mb{g}\equiv 0$, or $\nu M$ is a multiple of $8$.
+The triviality of the multi-layer SPT phase requires that $2h_\mb{g}\equiv 0$ modulo integers.
+The factor of 2 follows from the fact that $\mb{g}$ is an order-2 group element (c.f.
+Refs.~\onlinecite{ChengPRB2018,WangPRB2017}).
+Hence, $\nu M$ should be a multiple of $8$.
 This is just saying that $M$ copies of the 2D SPT states must be trivial.
-It is also straightforward to check that $\theta_{\vr}=0$.
+To calculate the topological spin of the $\vr$ flux, we notice that $\psi_{l,a}$ and $\ol{\psi}_{l,a}$ transform in the same way under $\vr$.
+However, they contribute oppositely to the topological spin of $\vr$.
+Accordingly, we have